 Read Don’t rush in for faster NBN plans because most FTTP and HFC users will get the speed upgrade for nothing in September.
 If you don’t, then it’s time to change providers.

-Any Wi-Fi 6 AX1200+, Wi-Fi 6E AXE5400+, or Wi-Fi 7 BE3600+ modem/router, router or mesh router (router) will have a 1 gigabit Ethernet WAN port.
+Any Wi-Fi 6 AX1200+, Wi-Fi 6E AXE5400+, or Wi-Fi 7 BE3600+ modem/router, router or mesh (router) will have a 1 gigabit Ethernet WAN port.
 That is 1000 Mbps, and NBN consumer tiers typically cap at that speed.
 Simply enjoy the speed boost when it arrives.

 Any of the above will have enough raw processing power to handle converting NBN signals to Wi-Fi or Ethernet for a home network.